im45145v/tech-tales/README.md

 if user_data:st.write("Exists")
 else:st.write("Not Exists")
 ```
-This will show if a user exists or not in the database
+This program check if a particular username exists within the database

 ##### 1_💬_Confess.py.py (inside pages)
-with this file u can add comment to a specific user in the database
+This file allows you to add a comment for a particular user